jrebs/easyship-php/README.md

 integrations.
 It uses the same live endpoints but works off a separate set of test-only data.

+The apiToken on the EasyshipAPI is optional, as a single customer may often be making api calls with different tokens.

 #### Providing Request Options to the HTTP client

 The `EasyshipAPI` constructor accepts an array of request options that will